CUC Affiliate Partnerships

 Affiliates

-The CUC can leverage relationships with other local, regional, national and international UU and other organizations, thereby taking their place in the mosaic of interdependent UU communities.
+Affiliates of the CUC can leverage relationships with other local, regional, national and international UU and other organizations, thereby taking their place in the mosaic of interdependent UU communities.

 The CUC and Affiliates make commitments to each other regarding their respective obligations within the relationship.
 For example, the CUC may offer to promote Affiliate events.
 The basis any exchange of services will be specified in a formal covenant between the two parties.